-The transport involved a leg by truck from the sub-contract factory to the Bangkok Suvarnabhumi airport to Frankfurt airport.
-There was an equivalent leg by truck to the Ribbon site in Frankfurt.
+The transport involved a leg by truck from the sub-contract factory to the Bangkok Suvarnabhumi airport to the relevant airport for the 1100 and 1250.
+There was an equivalent leg by truck to the chosen end point.

 For the variant in New York, the first leg of the journey is the same with a longer flight from Bangkok Suvarnabhumi to JFK airport.